Richard D Wyckoff (1873-1934)

 (2) The Law of Cause and Effect

-(3) The Law of Effort vs Results
+(3) The Law of Effort vs. Result

-Richard Wyckoff's Five Steps
+🔢 Richard Wyckoff's Five Steps

 (4) Evaluate the readiness of an asset to respond immediately to its cause

-In addition, chart patterns and several indicators can signify the readiness of an asset to enter a strong trend.
-For example, by using the MACD histogram in H1, H4, and D1 timeframes and by seeking price breakouts or divergences between the price and the MACD histogram.
+Additionally, certain chart patterns and technical indicators can reveal whether an asset is poised to begin trending.
+For example, using the MACD histogram across H1, H4, and D1 timeframes—alongside monitoring price breakouts or divergences between price and the MACD histogram—can help determine trend readiness.

 (5) Time your trades to anticipate movements

-Chart: Wyckoff Logic on S&P500
+Chart: Wyckoff Logic on S&P 500

 The Richard Wyckoff's market phases (S&P500)

-Conclusions When Using the Wyckoff Method
+🎯 Conclusions When Using the Wyckoff Method

 Adjusting Richard Wyckoff Volume Spread Analysis System to Trade the Forex Market